 Plus, the coating doesn’t transfer onto your hands, so there’s no need to worry about making a mess.

-This set of sticks also feature Acorn tips, which are said to be more responsive.
-I could not tell the difference with these tips.
+However, in all honesty I could not tell the difference with these tips.
 And I doubt most beginners would either.

-Best Beginner Drumsticks at below US$5
+Best Beginner Drumsticks at below $10

-Or, if you are a beginner who is looking to explore drumming, or don’t want to spend too much on this new hobby just yet.
+Or, if you are a beginner who is looking to explore drumming and don’t want to spend too much on this new hobby just yet.

-You might want to consider getting the Stick Grip Spray if you face any issues with slippery drumsticks.
+You might want to consider getting a Stick Grip Spray (like this) if you face any issues with slippery drumsticks.